Daniel-Manjarrez/Microcontroller-Interactive-Device-Slice-and-Spice/README.md

 # Microcontroller Interactive Device Slice and Spice
-A cooking themed interactive device that's a video game controller with a video game designed for an ESP32 microcontroller
+A cooking themed interactive device that's a video game controller with game designed for an ESP32 microcontroller

 *Here's a video of the display in action: https://youtu.be/tnQcMq5Ct8E?feature=shared*